🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Evergreen sprigs tucked into napkin rings.

-• Pinecones dusted with faux snow (or a hint of spray paint) for sparkle.
+• Pinecones with a hint of faux snow for sparkle.

 7. Style A Sideboard Like A Stylist

 Sideboards are your secret weapon for winter vignettes.
-Keep it functional with serving space, but add a layered look that feels thoughtful and seasonal.
+Keep some open surface for serving, then add a layered, thoughtful look that feels seasonal.

 Sideboard Styling Recipe

-• Anchor with a large art piece or mirror (hello, candlelight reflections).
+• Anchor with a large art piece or mirror for candlelight reflections.

 • Create height using branches or tall candlesticks.